 Currently there are three decision guides available from Salesforce: Architect’s Guide to Building Forms, Architect’s Guide to Building Record-Triggered Automation and An Architect’s Guide to Migrating Changes Between Salesforce Environments.
-In this post, we’ll focus on the first two guides but you can find detail on all three on the Salesforce Architects website.
 Each guide goes into great depth around all the functionality available on the platform for each topic and the best feature to use depending on your requirement.

 As a Solution Architect it’s very easy to make decisions under pressure that may have unintended consequences you hadn’t anticipated.
 These guides are continuously updated, enabling you to remain up to date with the changes in each Salesforce release.
 You might think simply reading the release notes would navigate this, but this isn’t the case as Salesforce explains:

 “You can learn all about these new features in the release notes.
 But the release notes won’t talk about what problems we built different features to solve, or how we recommend you approach integrating features into your overall strategy.
 That’s where the Salesforce Architect Decision Guides can help.”

 Whilst these guides are designed to help us make the most informed decision, they do not remove the need for you to understand your clients requirement or your environment.
 There are other factors highlighted by Salesforce such as performance and scalability requirements which should always be in the forefront of your mind when designing solutions.
 This, alongside the guides, will allow us to deliver world class solutions for our clients.